steveontheweb/steveontheweb.github.io/_posts/2023-04-10-animtotexture-for-crowds-in-unreal.md

 If you're interested in learning how to use AnimToTexture, I highly recommend starting with the resources above, but there are a few key notes to remember:

 - Use **Enforce Power of Two** if you want your animation to be smooth.
-The code checks for this flag and the 16-bit precision option before using high-quality animation.
+The logic seems to require both this and the 16-bit precision option before using high-fidelity animation.

 ![Enforce Power of Two](/assets/img/animtotexture/enforce_power_of_two.png)